 Exploring the sense of sound is always a hit with my two kids.
 Previously we’ve explored sound using a wire clothes hanger and gone on a sound walk.
 Today we’ll be exploring the sense of sound with our own homemade kazoo from a cardboard tube!
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate links.)

 Exploring Sound with a Homemade Kazoo

 - Cardboard tube (old toilet paper roll or paper towel roll)

 - Sharp pencil (or other sharp object) to poke holes

 - Paint or other art supplies to decorate your kazoo (optional)

 - Cover the end of your cardboard tube with wax paper.
 Secure it with a rubberband.